Welcome to the 101st Metamorphosis Monday!

 I always place the berries at intervals around the base.
 I tried tucking some in around the top (see below) but didn’t like the way that looked, so I removed them.

 Last year I added a ribbon around the top and I really liked how that looked, so I did it again this year.
-A red ribbon might have been a better choice, or perhaps even a plaid one.
+A red ribbon may have been a better choice, or perhaps even a plaid one.
 I just reused the sheer gold ribbon I already had.
 So here’s my “After” photo.